 7. You Won’t Need a Whole Repaint

 Technology has made it so much easier to repair vehicles.
 A quality repair can restore your car to as good as it was before the accident.
 Similarly, you don’t have to worry about mismatched paints or needing to repaint the entire vehicle.
-Once the damaged panel is repaired, you won’t be able to tell the difference between the new paint and original coat.
+Once the damaged panel is repaired, you won’t be able to tell the difference between the new paint and the original coat.

 Make Your Collision Repair Appointment Today

 When you need collision repair, the most important thing is finding an auto repair shop that you can trust.
 The technicians will be able to provide an accurate estimate of the repairs and do a quality job.
 Such excellent services are what you’ll find at Elmer’s Auto Body.
-Each of our technicians have OEM certifications and extensive training.
+Each of our technicians has OEM certifications and extensive training.
 We’ll help you get back on track after an accident and make sure you’re back on the road as soon as possible.